Small Grants for UK Charities

-A list of the latest UK grants for small charities and community projects.
-Niche funders most don't know about & simple to apply to.
+A list of the available small grants for UK charities and community projects.
+Grant funding opportunities most don't know about & simple to apply to

-The latest local grants for small UK charities and community groups.
-Our secret grants for smalls lists focusses on niche UK grant makers most don't know about, simple to apply to and almost all for local small charities.
-This partly AI generated grants list is updated on a rolling basis - last update 1 Sep 24.
+The latest available opportunities for small grants for UK charities.
+Our secret grant funding for small charities list focusses on niche UK grant makers most don't know about and are simple to apply to.
+This partly AI generated grants list is updated on a rolling basis - last update 20 Feb 25.
 I've listed our bot search grants for small charities, then some more of the latest funding for small charities from the free Funding Finder grants directory search for Small Charities & Community Groups.
 There are now more than 750+ small charity grants within this category in the system.

 Find Funding, Free Help & Resources - Everything Is Free.